Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

 Take in the famous Edinburgh Castle

 The focal point of the city is the ancient fortified castle, standing at the head of the Royal Mile.
-Built-in the twelfth century, the castle offers incredible views over the city and surrounding countryside, and hosts displays, exhibitions and interactive exhibits about the history of the building and city itself.
+Built-in the twelfth century, the castle offers incredible views over the city and surrounding countryside, and hosts displays, exhibitions and interactive exhibits about the history of the building and the city itself.

 At 1 pm every day from the castle a gun salute sounds the hour, which can come as a shock to first-time visitors not expecting it!
 Once you’ve finished looking around the castle, take a stroll down the Royal Mile, with its shops, cafés, bars and street performers.